seud0nym/tch-gui-unhide/extras/README.md

 2. Uninstall openwrt-wireguard-go: `wg --uninstall`
 3. Re-run `tch-gui-unhide` to remove the GUI changes, custom configuration and firewall script
 4. Now you can delete `tch-gui-unhide-xtra.wireguard`

+## tch-gui-unhide-xtra.wlassoclist
+Can be installed on a Technicolor device acting as a wireless Access Point to enable the main router to correctly report devices connected via Wi-Fi, rather than showing them as Ethernet connections.
+#### Firmware Applicability
+All
+#### Prerequisites
+Each Access Point device with the `wlassoclist` extra script installed must have a static lease defined on the main router, and the lease must be assigned a Custom DHCP Options Tag that starts with `AP_` followed by a descriptive name for the Access Point (e.g. `AP_Living_Room` or `AP_Study` or `AP_DJA0230`).
+The Custom DHCP Options Tag does _not_ need to have any of the other fields defined.
+It is the name that is important.
+#### Installation
+`./tch-gui-unhide -x wlassoclist`
+#### Removal Instructions
+1. Do **not** delete `tch-gui-unhide-xtra.wlassoclist`
+2. Run `tch-gui-unhide -r` to fully remove tch-gui-unhide
+3. Now you can delete `tch-gui-unhide-xtra.wlassoclist`
+3. Re-install `tch-gui-unhide` if required

 # How to download and execute these scripts